 Vessels that break the law and fish illegally can be blacklisted by countries or RMFO's.
 If they return they will be arrested.

-Where evidence has been gathered against an illegal operator, with the aim to prosecute the ship or it cannot be located, Interpol can issue what is called a Purple Notice against them.
+Where evidence has been gathered against an illegal operator, with the aim to prosecute, Interpol can issue what is called a Purple Notice against them.
 A purple notices requires participating countries to detain the vessel once it enters their waters.

-A Purple Notice is for the provision of information on modi operandi, procedures, objects, devices or hiding places used by criminals.
-Which means that Interpol are looking for information on the ships activities and evidence against them, such as fishing gear that has been used to fish illegally.
-It could be the vessel has tried to evade an investigation into their activities by fleeing a port, or a countries waters, or they have false registration details.
+A Purple Notice is for the provision of information on procedures, objects, devices or hiding places used by criminals.
+Which means that Interpol are looking for information on the ships activities and evidence against them, such as fishing gear that has been used to fish illegal.

-Slide 21 Question
+Slide 19 Question

-Ask students to answer using the www.LessonUp.app:
+Ask students to answer using the www.LessonUp.app